David Tallichet: US Army Air Forces

 Joining the United States Army Air Forces, he was deployed to Europe during World War II, initially flying as co-pilot on a Boeing B-17 Flying Fortress.
 His crew became part of the 350th Bombardment Squadron, which in February 1945 joined the 100th Bombardment Group, based at RAF Thorpe Abbotts.
 He flew more than 20 missions in an aircraft called Spirit of Pittwood.
 After the war, Tallichet flew transport aircraft in Europe.

 After mustering out of active service, he joined the New Mexico Air National Guard, flying the P-51 Mustang.
 Tallichet remained on active reserve status in the United States Air Force until 1957.

 Career

 After he left the Army, Tallichet joined Hilton Hotels.
 In 1955, he was managing the Lafayette Hotel in Long Beach, California, which hosted a Miss Universe beauty pageant; he later married the contestant from Indiana.

 Restaurants

 In 1958, Tallichet and SeaWorld founder George Millay formed Specialty Restaurants Corporation, a destination-restaurant business.
-Their first location was a Polynesian-themed Reef in Long Beach, California; the second was Castaway in Burbank, California.
+Their first location was Polynesian-themed Reef in Long Beach, California; the second was Castaway in Burbank, California.
 Ultimately, Tallichet designed, financed, or built more than 100 restaurants across the United States, including the Proud Bird next to Los Angeles International Airport and 94th Aero Squadron near Van Nuys Airport.
 Many designs were shaped by Tallichet's experience as a military aviator.